Developmental Trauma Disorders: Understanding Symptoms And Treatment

 What are the effects of developmental trauma disorders?

 Children's brains develop throughout childhood and into their young adult years.
-Children under five are especially susceptible because their brains develop more rapidly than older children.
-The results of developmental trauma can be devastating for children.
-Children with developmental trauma disorder often experience symptoms of PTSD.
-In addition, they may struggle with mood control, anger, aggression, and a need for control.
+Children under five are especially susceptible to trauma because their brains develop more rapidly at that age than the brains of older children do.
+That’s why the results of developmental trauma can be devastating for children.
+For example, those with developmental trauma disorder often experience symptoms of PTSD and may struggle with mood control, anger, aggression, and a need for control.

-Common traits in survivors of developmental trauma disorders
+Common behaviors in those with developmental trauma disorder

 Children who have experienced chronic abuse or neglect learn that adults cannot provide for basic needs, such as food, clothing, warmth, love, and shelter.
 In this case, they may learn from an early age to provide for themselves, becoming self-reliant and hesitant to trust others.
-They also learn that they must be in control of their surroundings to survive and carry this need for control into their adult life, even when it's no longer necessary.
+They also learn that they must be in control of their surroundings to survive and carry this need for control into their adult life.

-If you've gone through trauma, these traits are not part of your personality.
-They're symptoms of the challenges you've faced in the past.
-With help, you may move past these symptoms and feel clearer about your life path.
-Although traumatic childhoods are common, there is hope, and you're not alone.
-Many people have overcome or used their trauma to become resilient and help others.
+If you've gone through trauma, know that these behaviors are not part of your personality.
+Instead, they're symptoms of the challenges you've faced in the past.
+With professional help, you may be able to move past these symptoms and work toward healing.

-Children can retrain their brains to develop healthier responses if the brain continues to develop.
-In addition, the brain of a child can heal from trauma more easily than the brain of an adult.
-Treatment can take time, but with support and consistency, children may find healing.
+Treatment can take time, but with support and consistency, children may be able to find healing from trauma.
 Other factors, including case management, removal from the unsafe environment, emotional support, love, and a support team, may also be necessary.

-Treatments for DTD often focus on establishing safety and competence.
+Treatments for developmental trauma disorder (DTD) often focus on establishing safety and helping children build trust.
 For example, play therapy with a trauma-informed mental health professional may help children process emotional responses in a safe, predictable environment.
-Children can learn to transfer their skills to their relationships with adult caregivers and other people in their lives.
+Children can then learn to transfer their skills to their relationships with adult caregivers and other people in their lives.

 Getty/AnnaStills